Skip to content

 Should I go to a dealership or an independent shop for grinding noise diagnosis?

 An independent shop like AutoBlast typically offers the same quality diagnosis at a lower cost.
-Dealerships charge $150 to $200+ per hour for labor, while independent shops usually charge $80 to $130 per hour.
+Dealerships charge significantly higher hourly labor rates than independent shops.
 For a grinding noise diagnosis, the process is the same regardless of where you go — test drive, visual inspection, hands-on checks.
 The difference is that independent shops have lower overhead and pass those savings on to you.
-If the grinding turns into a major repair, the savings at an independent shop can be significant — 20 to 40 percent less than a dealership for the same quality work and parts.
+If the grinding turns into a major repair, the savings at an independent shop can be significant for the same quality work and parts.

 <h2>Related Guides</h2> <ul> <li><a href="/blog/brake-repair-cost">Brake Repair Cost: Complete 2026 Guide</a></li> <li><a href="/blog/suspension-repair-cost">Suspension Repair Cost in 2026</a></li> <li><a href="/blog/wheel-alignment-cost">Wheel Alignment Cost in 2026</a></li> <li><a href="/blog/steering-wheel-shaking-causes">Steering Wheel Shaking?
 Causes and Fixes</a></li> </ul>